Crab Avocado Appetizer Stack

 - Line individual ramekins with saran wrap, and make sure it’s tucked in to tightly around the base.

-- Add a layer of crab mixture and press down to make sure everything is packed snug inside.
+- In another bowl, whisk together the mayonnaise, chives, lemon juice and garlic.
+Fold in crab meat, carefully so as not to break it up.
+Season with salt and pepper to taste.
+Add a layer of crab mixture and press down to make sure everything is packed snug inside.

 - Cover the crab meat with the over hanging saran wrap and refrigerate for at least 30 minutes.